multiplanetaryhomestead/reprap-chinampa/README.md

 ### Print Profile / Slicing

-The models have been successfully printed using the following profile with "vase mode" enabled.
+**IMPORTANT**: The STL models should be sliced with **vase mode** enabled in order to produce parts that are airtight and buoyant.<sup>[2](#footnote2)</sup> In addition to enabling vase mode, the following profile has been successfully tested to produce a functional quality print.
 Note that the profile is for a 0.8 mm nozzle, but have been physically tested on a 0.4 mm nozzle.

     Nozzle diameter: 0.8 mm nozzle
     Layer height: 0.2 mm